Native Plant Network

 Membership benefits:

 • Be a citizen scientist, providing information back to the network via occasional email polls.
-See our 2019 survey results.
+See results from our 2019 survey and our 2024 Survey.

 • Learn about nature through our monthly newsletter, group hikes, expert lectures, and more.

-• Pine Rockland Starter Kit.
-New members may pick 5 free plants (10 for schools) grown by Fairchild native plant experts.
+• Native Plant Starter Kit.
+New members may pick up 5 free plants (10 for schools) grown by Fairchild native plant experts.

 • Yard sign.
 Click here to see our optional free, weatherproof sign.
-Additional signs are available at cost ($15), as are our “No Spray, No Mow” signs.
+Our “No Spray, No Mow” signs are also available for $15 each.

 • Lower maintenance costs and increased wildlife presence.